 This is especially relevant when it comes to digital items, as NFTs give creators a way to establish an item’s provenance.
 For the uninitiated, “provenance” is documentation that authenticates the creator, ownership history, and appraisal value of a particular piece of art.
 Prior to NFTs, there was no way to verify the creator and ownership history of digital works.

 When it comes to creating and selling NFTs, the process is really rather simple.
 It works like this:

-- An individual (or company) selects a unique asset to sell as an NFT.
+- An individual (or company) selects a unique asset to link to an NFT.